heliocloud-data/platform/install/daskhub/README.md

 ### DaskHub Helm Deployment

 **Daskhub (and JupyterHub) can be set-up so that there is no authentication.
 We do NOT recommend this as this will leave a public facing entrypoint to your AWS instance where malicious users can access your Daskhub**.
 The current HelioCloud DaskHub configuration is set-up for authentication (but can be run without).
-If users standup DaskHubs without authentication (ex. for testing), we recommend tearing it down immediately after debugging is complete.
+If users standup DaskHubs without authentication (ex. for testing), we recommend tearing it down immediately after debugging is complete or then deploying with authentication right after.

 This deployment assumes that Daskhub uses AWS Cognito for Authentication and Authorization that is initialized in step 1.
 Other methods of Authentication and Authorization can be used but we do not detail them here.
 We also assume that the user wants domain routing to a DNS address purchased and available in AWS Route 53.
 This is so the DaskHub can be accessed from a human readable URL.
 We assume the user wants the DaskHub to sit on a subdomain of the DNS address that is configured in step 3.